daniknewgarden/exo-ui/README.md

 #### Storybook 📕

 There is no point in talking much about the components. <br>
-I'll leave a [**link to the Storybook**](https://daniknewgarden.github.io/exo-ui/ 'Link to the Storybook') here, see for yourself.
+I'll leave a [**link to the Storybook here**](https://daniknewgarden.github.io/exo-ui/ 'Link to the Storybook'), see for yourself.
 There you can see all the props and other important information.

 #### Custom styles 🖌